majeedraza1/carousel-slider/readme.txt

 * Added - More control over responsive breakpoint and number of items on each breakpoint.
 * Dev - Added Buttonset field type.
 * Dev - Added gradient color picker.
+* Dev - Add option to pass owl-carousel options as data-*
+* Dev - Add option to pass magnifig-popup options as data-*

 = version 1.8.6 - 2018-03-17 =
 * Dev - Update Owl Carousel from version 2.2.1 to version 2.3.2